 – Switch to “Unconstrained” mode to preview the gain

-– Disable the “Keep aspect ratio” option, Distortion function of the “Geometry” palette, to recover the maximum area of the image corrected for distortion
+– Disable the “Constrain to image” and “Keep aspect ratio” options, Distortion function of the “Geometry” palette, to recover the maximum area of the image corrected for distortion

 My starting preset “0- DxO Standard” automatically straightens the horizon.
 I turned off auto-cropping to monitor the lost area.